Package 'spatsoc'

 Description

 get_gbi generates a group by individual matrix.
-The function accepts a data.table with individual identifiers and a group column.
+The function expects a data.table with individual identifiers and a group column.
 The group by individual matrix can then be used to build a network using asnipe::get_network.

 Usage